 Even once students return to the classroom, the face of education may be entirely different.
 Working in small groups where children gather closely around a single table; partnering during a lab science and working shoulder to shoulder; overcrowded classrooms of 40 or more students – all of the scenarios may no longer be able to happen to prevent a second wave of rapid spread of the virus.
 In fact, some education may always need to stay online in order to keep students safer.
 To do so means we must address the assessment gap in a meaningful – and accessible – way for all students.

 The collection of vendor solutions available to school districts can be found in our online Catalyst Catalog.
 Many of these solutions offer remote learning and virtual classroom support.
-GG4L Catalyst matches funding available from GG4L Sponsors with GG4L Member Schools who wish to deploy EdTech solutions as part of a sponsored GG4L Impact Initiative.
 Find assessment solutions here.